An Act To Establish the Department of Substance Abuse Services

 The department shall provide prevention services in accordance with this section.

+1. Public awareness.
+The department shall create and maintain a program to increase public awareness of the impacts and prevalence of alcohol and drug abuse.
+The public awareness program must include promotional and technical assistance to local governments, schools and public and private nonprofit organizations interested in alcohol and drug abuse prevention.
 As part of its public awareness program, the department shall operate an information clearinghouse and oversee, support and coordinate a resource center within the Department of Education.
 The information clearinghouse and resource center constitute a comprehensive reference center of information related to the nature, prevention and treatment of alcohol and other drug abuse.
 Information must be available for use by the general public, political subdivisions, public and private nonprofit agencies and the State.
 Information contained may include research on the causes and nature of alcohol, drugs, substance abuse and people who abuse or are dependent on substances; statistical data and information; and educational materials and an inventory and description of substance abuse prevention and treatment programs, facilities and services available in this State.

-2 Education.
+2. Education.
 To the fullest extent possible, the Commissioner of Education shall coordinate all elementary and secondary school alcohol and drug abuse education programs administered by the Department of Education and funded under the federal Drug-Free Schools and Communities Act of 1986, as amended, with programs administered by the department.
 The Commissioner of Education shall participate in planning, budgeting and evaluating alcohol and other drug abuse programs, in cooperation with the Provider Partnership Advisory Council created under section 211, and ensure that alcohol and drug abuse education programs administered by the Department of Education that involve any community participation are coordinated with available treatment services of the department.
+Nothing in this subsection interferes with the authority of the Department of Education to receive and allocate federal funds under the federal Drug-Free Schools and Communities Act of 1986, as amended.

 The department shall establish operating and treatment standards and inspect and certify substance abuse treatment facilities, including residential treatment centers, community-based service providers and facilities that are private nonmedical institutions.

-1 Examination; fees.
+1. Examination; fees.
 The department shall periodically enter, inspect and examine a treatment facility or program and examine its books, programs, standards, policies and accounts.
 This examination process must include a review of the requirements to be a community-based service provider.
 The department shall fix and collect the fees for the inspection and certification and shall maintain a list of approved public and private treatment facilities.

-2 Information.
+2. Information.
 Upon request by the department, each approved public or private treatment facility under subsection 1 must provide data, statistics, schedules and information that the department reasonably requires.
 The commissioner may remove a facility that fails to provide such information from the list of approved facilities.

-3 No refusal authorized.
+3. No refusal authorized.
 An approved public or private treatment facility may not refuse inspection or examination by the department under this section.

-4 Decertification.
+4. Decertification.
 Procedures to decertify any public or private facility or to refuse certification are governed by the Maine Administrative Procedure Act.

-5 Rules.
+5. Rules.
 The department is authorized to adopt rules for the setting of standards, procedures and fees for the issuance of certificates.
 Rules adopted under this subsection are major substantive rules pursuant to Title 5, chapter 375, subchapter 2-A.

-1 Data collection; sources.
+1. Data collection; sources.
 The department shall collect data and use information from other sources to evaluate or provide for the evaluation of the impact, quality and value of alcohol and drug abuse prevention activities, treatment facilities and other alcohol and drug abuse programs.

-2 Content of evaluation.
+2. Content of evaluation.
 Any evaluation of treatment facilities must include, but is not limited to, administrative adequacy and capacity, policies and treatment planning and delivery.
-Alcohol and drug abuse prevention and treatment services authorized by this subchapter and by the following federal laws and amendments that relate to drug abuse prevention must be evaluated:
+Alcohol and drug abuse prevention and treatment services authorized by this subchapter and by the following federal laws and amendments that relate to drug abuse prevention must be evaluated: A. The Drug Abuse Office and Treatment Act of 1972, 21 United States Code, Section 1101 et seq.
+(1982);

-B The Community Mental Health Centers Act, 42 United States Code, Section 2688 et seq.
+B. The Community Mental Health Centers Act, 42 United States Code, Section 2688 et seq.
 (1982);

-C The Public Health Service Act, 42 United States Code, Section 1 et seq.
+C. The Public Health Service Act, 42 United States Code, Section 1 et seq.
 (1982);

-D The Vocational Rehabilitation Act, 29 United States Code, Section 701 et seq.
+D. The Vocational Rehabilitation Act, 29 United States Code, Section 701 et seq.
 (1982);

-E The Social Security Act, 42 United States Code, Section 301 et seq.
+E. The Social Security Act, 42 United States Code, Section 301 et seq.
 (1982); and

-F The Comprehensive Alcohol Abuse and Alcoholism Prevention, Treatment and Rehabilitation Act of 1970, Public Law 91-616 (1982) and similar acts.
+F. The Comprehensive Alcohol Abuse and Alcoholism Prevention, Treatment and Rehabilitation Act of 1970, Public Law 91-616 (1982) and similar acts.

 The department shall adopt rules under the general rule-making authority of section 207, subsection 2 for acceptance of persons into a treatment program, considering available treatment resources and facilities, for the purpose of early and effective treatment of alcoholics, drug abusers, drug addicts and drug-dependent persons.